Iceman8911/sugarbox/README.md

 Top-level properties (e.g `others`) will still retain their values unless explicitly set to `null`

 Modifying the state will cause the engine to fire a custom `:stateChange` event that can be listened to via the `on()` method of the engine.
-This event contains the changed variables, both their previous, and now current values.
-For example, in the first example under this heading, the event will have `{ name: "Dave" }` and `{ name: "Sheep" }` as it's detail data.
+This event contains the complete state before and after the change in `oldState` and `newState` properties respectively.
+For example, if the previous state was `{ name: "Dave", inventory: { gold: 123 } }` and you change the name to "Sheep", the event detail will contain both the complete previous state and the complete new state `{ name: "Sheep", inventory: { gold: 123 } }`.

 ### State History